 Kazakhstan Compensation Laws

-Kazakhstan’s minimum wage has slowly increased over the years.
-It was 14,592 tenge in 2010 and is now 24,459 tenge, or about $63.
+Kazakhstan’s minimum wage has slowly increased over the years and currently is set at 2,500 tenge per month (2020).
 Employers establish wages for all employees, but they need to at least meet the minimum wage.
 Kazakhstan compensation laws also dictate that employers should pay employees at least once a month on a date included in the employment contract or collective bargaining agreement (CBA).

 Your Kazakhstan benefits management plan has to include guaranteed benefits such as paid time off, maternity and paternity leave, health insurance, and more.
 The country celebrates 12 national holidays, many of which are multi-day celebrations.
 Employees should also receive a minimum of 18 days of paid vacation leave, which is paid at least three days before the employee takes the leave.